-The Stories Behind My Halloween Books My first Halloween book for children, The Halloween Queen Who Lost Her Scream, thrilled audiences from 6 to 60 upon its release, and I had earned many opportunities to present the book at libraries across the region.
-I had no idea that this story would be as popular as it is among children of all ages.
+My first Halloween book for children, The Halloween Queen Who Lost Her Scream, thrilled audiences from 6 to 60.
+I earned many opportunities to present the book at libraries across the region.
+I had no idea this story would be so popular among children of all ages.
 It has become a Halloween tradition for many families.
 For that, I am grateful.

 The Halloween Queen Who Lost Her Scream was derived from the fact that I am not a screamer.
 I fear nothing.
 I may jump, but I will never scream.
 What kind of Halloween Queen is that?
 That is my nickname–HQ for short.
-All of my stories are based on some craziness that had an effect on me in my lifetime.
+All of my stories are based on some craziness that had affected me as a child.

 Night of the Candy Creepers is my favorite Halloween book.
 Night of the Candy Creepers, is not a favorite for parents.
 Let me explain why.
-I out them in a way that may shock them, but ittakes me back to all those times some kid’s Reese’s Peanut Butter Cupis getting pinched during a night of relentless trick ‘r treating.
-The kids really enjoy the surprise ending and so do parents.
+I out them in a way that is shocking.
+This Halloween story takes me back to all those times some poor kid’s (me) Reese’s Peanut Butter Cup or Snickers got pinched after a night of relentless trick ‘r treating.
+Kids really enjoy the surprise ending and so do parents.

 After a night of fright, I decided to calm children’s fears by with Bye, Bye Boogeyman.

 This rip-roaring tale of a fearless little girl who torments the boogeyman until he begs to be set free.
-This story was inspired by a spooky night in my aunts creepy old house.
-We heard footsteps coming up the stairs to our bedroom in the middle of the night, but no one every arrived.
-I held my cousin’s feed as she curved her little body around the stair to see who was there.
+This story was inspired by a spooky night in my auntie's creepy old house.
+We heard footsteps clomping up the stairs to our bedroom in the middle of the night—no one every arrived.
+I gripped my cousin’s feed as she twisted her tiny body around the staircase to see who was there.
 Do you know who was there?
 Not a single soul!
 Or, maybe it was!
 We slept in the closet that night.
 Knowing what I know now, that Boogeyman would have had the night of his life.